-PROFESSIONAL STAFF MEETINGS
+G-5000 © GCMC PROFESSIONAL STAFF MEETINGS

 The Superintendent will arrange for and hold staff meetings as the need may arise.
-This authority may be delegated to the school principals, who may hold such building meetings on a regularly scheduled basis or as they may arise.
+This authority may be delegated to the building principals, who may hold such building meetings on a regularly scheduled basis or as they may arise.